gbdev/pandocs/content/CGB_Registers.md

 ### FF75 - Undocumented (8Fh) - Bit 4-6 (Read/Write)

-### FF76 - Undocumented (00h) - Always 00h (Read Only)
+### FF76 - Undocumented (00h) - (Read Only)

 ### FF77 - Undocumented (00h) - (Read Only)

 These are undocumented CGB Registers.
 The numbers in brackets () indicate the initial values.
 Purpose of these registers is unknown (if any).
 Registers FF6C and FF74 are always FFh if the CGB is in Non CGB Mode.
-Register FF77 is 00h when no sound is playing, and alternates between 00h and 0Fh otherwise.
+Each of the four nibbles in registers FF76-FF77 represent the current PCM amplitude (00h-0Fh) in each of the four sound channels, where the lower nibble of FF76 represents the channel 1 and the higher nibble in FF77 represents channel 4.